curious-machines/gp-data-transformer/docs/jq-tutorial.md

 # Show Data

-We can use cat to view what we downloaded using `cat`.
-We'll continue to use `cat` as a way to feed data to `dt`.
+We can view what we downloaded using `cat`.
+We'll start each command the same way to feed that data to `dt`.

 ```bash
 cat temp.json